UK-IPOP/mmi-parser-rs/README.md

 MMI is by far the most dense/compressed **human-readable** version of MetaMap output, so it makes logical sense to use as input to the parser.

 MMI output is often put into separate `.txt` files for each record being run through MetaMap.
 MMI output also contains one line per concept found.
 Jsonlines allows us to keep this 1:1 ratio.
 Each input `.txt` file will have _exactly one_ jsonlines output file with `_parsed` suffixed to the file name to clarify it is parsed output.
 Jsonlines also has the added benefit of maintaining the 1:1 (concept:line) ratio that the original MMI output has.
 Thus each jsonline can be tracked to a line in the source (MMI output) text file.
 This helps with tracing results.
 Jsonlines, compared to traditional json, also allows file buffer reading which can be a benefit when scanning large files.
 Finally, while MMI already has fields _associated_ with various parts of the text, jsonlines makes these _implicit_ associations **explicit** in field names.

+One drawback of outputting jsonlines is that the resulting data structure is quite nested (although that is unavoidable due to the _highly_ nested nature of MMI which is used to keep the output dense).
+While this isn't a problem for data modeling, it may introduce some complications, for example, when trying to analyze the data in a tabular format like dataframes.

 For example: